devToroko/CardFindingGame/README.md

 # CardFindingGame
-finding the samee card.
+This is a card game which is finding the same card.
 Be careful for the TRAP CARD :)